 Aside from Ned’s experiments with Flubber gas we also have Biff Hawk working on a side project of his own that will allow the puny football players of Medfield College defeat the giant players of rival Rutland College.
 If you think that this will result in Flubber being used to cheat in a sporting event, as we saw in the last film, you are absolutely correct. *sigh*

 When Alonzo Hawk discovers that Ned is responsible for all the town’s broken glass, which Hawk’s insurance company was on the hook for, he at first wants Ned to partner up with him in a glass smashing scam.
-His plan is that they would quietly buy up stock in various glass companies and then Ned’s machine would smash people’s glass, they in turn would then supply the victims with new glass, which of course they would smash again, “We could even start up a quiet little corporation that just breaks church glass.”
+His plan is that they would quietly buy up stock in various glass companies and then Ned’s machine would smash people’s glass, they, in turn, would then supply the victims with new glass, which of course they would smash again, “We could even start up a quiet little corporation that just breaks church glass.”
 When Ned refuses to be part of this diabolical plan Hawk declares that he will see Brainard in jail for all the damage he caused, and as for Medfield College, “A year from now people will have forgotten there ever was such a punk little college.”
 What is Professor Brainard brilliant plan to stop this from happening?
 Why its to get a hold of Biff and help the team win the big game so that even if the school is shut down it will never be forgotten.

-The football game goes much the same way the basketball game did in The Absent Minded Professor with the superior Rutland team soundly trouncing the puny Medfield players until Brainard, Biff and their guinea pig student Humphrey Hacker (Leon Tyler) arrive with a football suit tricked out with inflatable Flubber pockets.
-This allows Biff to simply throw Humphrey down the field for a touchdown, or allows Humphrey to bounce past the opposing linemen, and they eventually win the game when a flubber injected football is kicked for a 98 yard field goal.
+The football game goes much the same way the basketball game did in The Absent-Minded Professor with the superior Rutland team soundly trouncing the puny Medfield players until Brainard, Biff and their guinea pig student Humphrey Hacker (Leon Tyler) arrives with a football suit tricked out with inflatable Flubber pockets.
+This allows Biff to simply throw Humphrey down the field for a touchdown, or allows Humphrey to bounce past the opposing linemen, and they eventually win the game when a flubber injected football is kicked for a 98-yard field goal.
 This makes the whole Tom Brady Deflategate seem like a minor infraction.
 The whole scene is of course there just for some good laughs but when the referee blows off the Rutland coach’s protests stating, “Here’s the rule book.
 You think there’s something wrong, you find it.”

 But the whole world knows about Flubber and many of the same people here where ones who witnessed it in action at that notorious basketball game, so how could anyone not realize what was going on and call foul on Medfield’s cheating?
 Well the movie doesn’t have time to deal with that as Professor Brainard soon finds himself in police custody and off to court to face the consequences for his glass breaking/weather machine, but just before the court can throw the book at him a local agricultural official (Ed Wynn) shows up to inform everyone that Professor Brainard’s ray caused something he calls “Dry Rain” and has made the normally terrible Medfield soil into something supercharged that makes all crops grow to enormous sizes.
 This somehow results in him being acquitted and the damages he caused forgotten.